-Landuse zone Permitted activities and landuse restrictions in the Eselenkei LSP Potential positive impacts and consequences of permitted activities and enforcement of restrictions consequences with violation of landuse 4.
+3. Grazing land and settlement Permitted activities: 1.
+Pastoralism 2.
+Wildlife conservation 3.
+Animal watering 4.
 Cattle dips 5.
 Ecolodges 6.
 Telecommunication infrastructure 7.
 Apiculture 8.
 Research activities 9.
-Reforestation through indigenous species Preservation of traditional livelihood systems as well as the norms and values of the Maasai culture Upholding tenets of collective management of rangelands to sustain pastoralism Creation of diverse economic activities (such as shops, hotels, butcheries, and markets) and employment opportunities especially in new market centres such as Oltotoi Improved provision of essential services and infrastructure development Improved shelter and quality of shelter Introduction of sedentalized lifestyles which will improve standards leading to low productivity and abandonment of farming 4.
-Pastoral rangeland and wildlife zone Permitted activities: 1.
-Temporary manyattas 2.
-Pastoralism 3.
-Wildlife conservation 4.
-Animal watering points 5.
-Research expeditions 6.
-Collection of firewood and medicinal plants 7.
-Construction of classified roads only Grazing pastures and wildlife habitats will be safeguarded against encroachment by settlements, towns, and industries Continued existence of shared communal land for livestock grazing, wildlife conservation, and tourism economy Mass land disposal will lead to introduction of landuse activities which are incompatible with pastoral rangeland and wildlife zone a Mass land disposal will lead to fragmentation of pastoral and wildlife landscapes, uncontrolled settlements and fencing Non-transparent land disposal (without appropriate consent of family members,
+Reforestation through indigenous species Preservation of traditional livelihood systems as well as the norms and values of the Maasai culture Upholding tenets of collective management of rangelands to sustain pastoralism Creation of diverse economic activities (such as shops, hotels, butcheries, and markets) and employment opportunities especially in new market centres such as Oltotoi Improved provision of essential services and infrastructure development Improved shELAer and quality of shELAer Introduction of sedentalized lifestyles which will improve community life and Mass acquisition of land by non-members and "outsiders" do not share in the Eselenkei vision of traditional pastoralism and wildlife conservation Mushrooming of unplanned settlements and urban sprawl Dilution of traditional Maasai culture and practices Risk of increased illegal bush meat trade through the scouting role of local youth High influx of high-end irrigation farmers from other areas leading to capital flight Widespread soil exhaustion and salinization, leading to low productivity and abandonment of farming Slow rangeland recovery rate for abandoned farming areas 4.
+Pastoral rangeland and wildlife zone Temporary manyattas Pastoralism Wildlife conservation Animal watering points Research expeditions governance standards Grazing pastures and wildlife habitats will be safeguarded against encroachment by settlements, towns, and industries Continued existence of shared communal land for livestock grazing, wildlife conservation, and tourism economy Traditional livestock rearing will be sustained Mass land disposal will lead to introduction of landuse activities which are incompatible with pastoral rangeland and wildlife zone Mass land disposal will lead to fragmentation of pastoral and wildlife landscapes, uncontrolled settlements and fencing Non-transparent land disposal (without appropriate consent of family members, including women and youth) will lead to disinheritance, loss of family wealth, clan or family feuds and conflicts Land disposal will introduce a class of landless Maasais